 The sustainable men’s fashion industry is growing.
 Brands like Patagonia are committing to ethical production and environmentally friendly practices at every level of the supply chain.
 Local labels like Citizen Wolf are creating a new type of trend with sustainably made custom casual wear.
 As the demand for these goods increases, the options are catching up to meet it.
-Here’s some of my favourite picks for the best ethically and sustainably made menswear.
+Here’s some of my favourite picks for the best ethically and sustainably made menswear in Australia.

 Forget tailored suits, Citizen Wolf makes tailored T-shirts so you can feel #spesh all the time.
 The brand takes your weight, height and date of birth to create your magic fit, before laser cutting the fabric of your choice, and sewing it in Sydney.
 You can choose your favourite cut, colour and fabric, and then customise as you wish (ie. add a pocket).
 It is truly the best fitting T-shirt you’ll ever have and potentially the only one you’ll need too – because if anything happens to your shirt, the team at CW will mend it for you. #LikeAWolf